Make It Your Place

 Overstuffed chairs or sofas should be inspected to make certain they will not present health or safety problems.
 We strongly discourage the placement of these items in rooms because of their potential to contribute to serious fires.

 The University of Northern Iowa assumes no responsibility for room additions you may make.
-Responsibility for design safety and protection of university property rests with you.
+Responsibility for design safety and protection of university property rests with the student.